Gurtajs/Events-Platform/README.md

 ```

 ## Test User Login details
-You can login in the events platform using the following details:
+You can login in the events platform using the following test account details:
 Email: gurtajs98@gmail.com
 Password: 123456